RickyRivas/buildkit/src/lib/CREATEABLOG.md

 5. Open signup email link and click 'Accept'
 6. This will open a new link to the website with a token in the url params.  before the token in the url, enter /admin (url/admin/#invite_token=) and it should take you to complete signup.

+notes:
 // Before any edits to site, fetch blog data
+// if a post is renamed, the old name will still be used in the URL (TODO!)